genericmilk/cooker/README.md

 ```
 It's ideal to reference app.js first.
 This file should contain the following example to get started
 ```
-var App = {
+var app = {
-  Greeting: 'Hello world',
+  hey: 'Hello world',
   Boot: function(){
-    alert(App.Greeting);
+    alert(app.hey);
   }
 };
 ```
-The `App.Boot();` function will run on document ready and using the example an alert will show with the text; "Hello world".
-You can extend the `App` model in other scripts referenced in `build.json` by specifying them as such:
+The `app.Boot();` function will run on document ready and using the example an alert will show with the text; "Hello world".
+You can extend the `app` model in other scripts referenced in `build.json` by specifying them as such:
 ```
-App.ExampleName = {
+app.ExampleName = {
   Boot: function(){
     alert('Hello from other file');
   }